 To take a picture, in the main camera, press the capture key.
+When using the secondary camera, press the scroll key.
 Do not move the device before the image is saved.

-You can make lighting and color adjustments before taking a picture in the Imaging mode by using the side scroll key to scroll through the toolbar.
-See "Setup settings - Adjust color and lighting", on page 26.
+To make lighting and color adjustments before taking a picture, select Options > Image setup.
+See 'Setup settings-Adjust color and lighting', p.
+24.